broder/broder.github.io/about.md

 #### API for [HushKeys][hsk]

-* Created a REST API backend for an upcoming social network start–up from scratch with scalability in mind, helping them to secure funding from angel investors
+* Created a REST API backend for an upcoming social network start–up from scratch with scalability in mind, helping them to secure funding from angel investors.

 _Technologies:_
 Node.js, TypeScript, Express, Neo4j, AWS Lambda, Heroku